jcatala/gbrx/README.md

 ```

+## TODO

+* Add TLS/SSL support.
+* Find an elegant way to read from the socket.
+* A :beer:

 **NOTE: To make the notify flag works, you must to have working the [Go Quick Message](https://github.com/jcatala/gqm), its just a config file :) **